-RaceBaitR is a platform created to explore the various ways race is expressed and defined with the goal of creating a world without racism and all of its intersecting oppressions.
+RaceBaitR is a platform created to explore the various ways race is expressed and defined with the goal of creating a world without all of its intersecting oppressions.

 Some might call this race baiting.
 Okay.

-This space is dedicated to imagining and working toward a world outside of the white supremacist gaze.
+This space is dedicated to imagining and working toward a world outside of the white supremacist cisheteropatriarchal capitalistic gaze with a particular attention to the function of anti-Blackness.
 Those who insist on wielding that gaze can call us what you like.
 We aren’t talking to you.

-RaceBaitR is a community of people genuinely interested in learning more about race, racism and intersectionality, and their relationship to those subjects.
+RaceBaitR is a community of people genuinely interested in learning more about Blackness, race, anti-Blackness, intersectionality, and their relationship to those subjects.
 Our audience is committed to learning with us, so pieces should not be expected to address non-marginalized people who haven’t yet dedicated themselves to joining the fight for justice.

-Hari Ziyad is Black non-binary artist and writer whose work centers on creating through the arts alternative ways of living outside of systems of oppression.
-They received their BFA from New York University, where they concentrated on Film and Television and Psychology.
+Hari Ziyad is an artist, writer and the Editor-in-Chief of the digital publication, RaceBaitR.
+They received their BFA from New York University, where they concentrated in Film and Television and Psychology.

-Their work is informed by their passion for storytelling and wrestling with identity as a Black, non-binary child of Muslim and Hindu parents.
-Hari deals primarily with identity, race, gender and sexuality, ally politics and the arts.
+Their work is informed by their passion for storytelling and wrestling with identity as a Black, non-binary child of Muslim and Hindu parents while growing up in Cleveland.
+Hari primarily creates art engaging with identity, race, gender and sexuality, ally politics and the arts.

 Location: New York, NY